Why are Dachshunds so long?

 Dachshunds’ short legs make them formidable badger hunters. besides making them look incredibly adorable.
 Unfortunately, their physical appearance has a dark side.

 Dachshunds are not the only dogs that have chondrodysplasia.
-Other breeds such as Corgis, Basset hounds, Dandie dinmont terrier, Skye terriers, Pekingese dogs, and artesian basset hounds.
+Other breeds such as Corgis, Basset hounds, Dandie dinmont terriers, Skye terriers, Pekingese dogs, and artesian basset hounds.
 Among other breeds.

 A long back and short legs are desirable traits for hunting badgers, but it also makes them vulnerable to IVDD.
 According to the Kennel Club Genetics Center Dachshunds are 10 times more likely than other breeds to suffer from Intervertebral Disk Disease (IVDD).
 This also affects other dwarf breeds.